definename/unix-dev/README.md

-# Command to compile program
+# Commands to compile program

 In general `cc` it is alias for gcc:
 ```